talhapaksoy-ds/campaign-allocation-milp/README.md

 This project develops an optimization model that allocates a limited marketing budget across a set of campaigns.
 The model selects the combination of campaigns that maximizes expected return while satisfying constraints such as budget limits, minimum reach requirements, and channel restrictions.

+## Project Overview
+This project aims to optimize the allocation of a limited marketing budget across multiple campaigns.
+Each campaign is characterized by cost, expected return (ROI), risk, reach, and channel type.

+The objective is to select an optimal subset of campaigns that maximizes **risk-adjusted return** while satisfying:
+- Budget constraints
+- Minimum reach requirement
+- Channel capacity limits

+The problem is formulated as a **Mixed-Integer Linear Programming (MILP)** model and solved using the Gurobi optimization solver.

+---

+## Project Structure

+src/
+- main.py → runs the model and prints results
+- model.py → builds and solves the optimization model
+- data_generator.py → creates the test dataset

+outputs/
+- test_output.txt → example solver output

 ---

 ## Modeling Plan